productivity tips · Dec 23, 2022

 6. Use project management software to prepare for your performance review meeting.

-Project management software will help you keep track of everything, you can then collate that data and take it with you, showing your receptiveness to constructive feedback, and desire to improve your work.
+Project management software keeps track of everything for you.
+Collate that data and take it with you; it shows your receptiveness to constructive feedback and your desire to improve.

 7. Reflect on your progress over time.